 The Importance of Having Breast Reconstruction Completed by an Expert

-Breast implantation removal and reconstruction are a delicate process and should only be performed by board-certified plastic surgeons who are experienced in the operation.
-At H/K/B, Drs.
-Hunstad, Kortesis, and Bharti are all board-certified and have performed hundreds of breast surgeries.
+Breast implant removal and lift and reconstruction are a delicate process and should only be performed by board-certified plastic surgeons who are experienced in the operation.
+At HKB, Drs.
+Hunstad, Kortesis, and Bharti are all board-certified and have performed thousands of breast surgeries.
 No matter which surgeon performs your procedure, you will receive the highest quality patient care and individualized attention.